YugabyteDB Anywhere (YBA) allows you to monitor and troubleshoot issues that arise from universes.

 Use support bundles

-A support bundle is an archive generated at a universe level.
+A support bundle is an archive generated at a universe level, and also a silent collection of data from each node, even if file collection fails on certain components of nodes.
 It contains all the files required for diagnosing and troubleshooting a problem.
 The diagnostic information is provided by the following types of files:

 • Application logs from YugabyteDB Anywhere.